First Year

 First-year grading is designed to ease the transition from high school by giving students time to adjust to factors like increased workloads and variations in academic preparation.
 Students are encouraged to improve time-management skills and develop more mature attitudes about learning.
 A, B, and C grades are used during the second term so that students can begin the progression to regular A–F grading in the sophomore year.

-Beginning with first-year students entering in fall 2020, students may choose to use P/NR grading in a total of no more than 48 units beginning with a student’s second regular semester.
+Students may choose to use P/NR grading in a total of no more than 48 units beginning with a student’s second regular semester.
 These units may be used on any subject, including those to fulfill General Institute or Departmental Requirements.
 These subjects can add up to no more than 48 units, and all of the units that comprise a subject must be taken under the P/NR grading option.
 Subjects must be designated and the Registrar notified after final grades are submitted and before the end of the fifth week of the student’s next enrolled regular term.

 Use of Hidden Grades